Lukehaven Icelandic Sheepdogs

 Jane Goodall’s lifelong devotion to wildlife conservation and her deep appreciation for the bonds that unite all living things have profoundly shaped my own philosophy.
 Her words remind me each morning that every choice we make—whether in business, in our communities, or in our homes—ripples outward.
 It’s this conviction that fuels my commitment to sustainability, ethical stewardship, and, most recently, to preserving the Icelandic Sheepdog breed for generations to come.

 Beyond the joy they bring, I view my role as a breeder and steward of this rare Nordic breed as a sacred responsibility.
-As an Approved Good Dog breeder, I health‑test my dams, prioritize genetic diversity, and champion best practices in breeding for temperament and structure.
+As an Approved Good Dog breeder, I health-test my dams, prioritize genetic diversity, and champion best practices in breeding for temperament and structure.
 Through Lukehaven, I aim to preserve the breed’s unique heritage and ensure that each puppy placed in a forever home thrives both physically and emotionally.
-I’m also co-president of the National Icelandic Sheepdog Rescue Alliance (NISRA).

 Cari